railwayapp/docs/src/docs/guides/database-migration-guide.md

 ## What is Changing?
 ### Legacy Plugins
-In the early stages of Railway, we introduced `plugins`, a foundational part of our offering.
+In the early stages of Railway, we introduced "Plugins", a foundational part of our offering.
 They were databases deployed from Docker images with a fixed version, no data persistence, and no way to customize the database to your needs.

 ### Database Services
 Some of our newest features - Volumes, Docker Image Deployments, TCP Proxy - open the door for deploying databases as services, complete with data persistence, flexible configuration and management, and connectivity from the external network.